-The red variety (also GM 6494-5) is a new breed between Zarya Severa x St. Laurent, Synonyms are Ambros Rot, Geisenheim 6494-5 and GM 6494-5.
-They are genes of Vitis amurensis and Vitis vinifera contain.
-Although it is clearly from a botanical point of view hybrid but it is not considered as such.
-These are strictly prohibited within the EU for quality wines and land wines.
-On behalf of the European Commission, a study was carried out in 2003 to establish criteria for the assessment of "hybrids or non-hybrids".
-The variety was performed alongside some others in Germany new varieties with Amurensis genes classified as "non-hybrids" (see under hybrids ).
+The red grape variety (also GM 6494-5) is a new breed between Zarya Severa x St. Laurent, Synonyms are Ambros Rot, Geisenheim 6494-5 and GM 6494-5.
+They are genes from Vitis amurensis and Vitis vinifera contain.
+Although it is clearly a botanical one hybrid acts, it does not count as such.
+Strictly speaking, these are prohibited within the EU for quality wines and country wines.
+In 2003, a study was carried out on behalf of the European Commission in order to determine criteria for the assessment of “hybrid or non-hybrid”.
+The variety was carried out in Germany along with several others new varieties classified as "non-hybrid" with Amurensis genes (see under hybrids ).

-The basic cross of the underlying variety was already in 1964 by the breeder Vilém crinkly (1924-2013) in the former Czechoslovakia.
-This breeder later offered Helmut Becker (1927-1990) in Geisenheim some seed cores that recognized the importance of the breeding material.
-From this time as GM 6494 seedling population was selected based on its performance of the seedling 6494-5 and later propagated under the variety name Rondo as a separate grape variety.
-Of the variety protection was granted in 1997.
-Incidentally, the variety was also a crossbred partner in the new varieties Allegro and prior,
+The base cross of the underlying variety was made in 1964 by the breeder Vilém crinkly (1924-2013) in what was then Czechoslovakia.
+This breeder later offered Dr. Helmut Becker (1927-1990) in Geisenheim some vine seeds, who recognized the importance of the breeding material.
+From this time as GM 6494 designated seedling population was selected due to its performance, the seedling 6494-5 and later propagated under the variety name Rondo as an independent grape variety.
+The variety protection was granted in 1997.
+Incidentally, the variety was also a crossing partner for the new varieties Allegro and prior,

-The very early ripening vine has a high resistance to wintry frost and wrong mildew, but is prone to powdery mildew.
-It produces deep dark, ruby red wines with the raspberry and cherry aromas similar to Merlot, which are also excellent teinturier (Color enhancers) are suitable.
+The very early ripening vine has a high resistance to winter frost and wrong mildew, however, is susceptible to powdery mildew.
+It produces deep dark, ruby red wines with the Merlot-like raspberry and cherry aromas, which are also excellent teinturier (Color enhancer) are suitable.
 The vine occupies in Germany mostly in the growing area Rheinhessen ten hectares of vineyards.
-Other stocks are also available in England (40 ha) and Romania (1 ha).
-In 2010, a total of 50 hectares of vineyards were reported.
+There are also other stocks in England (40 ha) and Romania (1 ha).
+In 2010 a total of 50 hectares of vineyards were shown.